- Task-oriented format – what to say when and where

 - Fully illustrated with airspace and airport diagrams

-- Advanced communications tips and techniques
+- Packed with advanced communications tips and techniques

 - Spiral bound for convenient use in the cockpit

 - Bonus PDF version to view on your favorite mobile device

 - Bonus videos will show you every radio call in action

 - Free shipping in USA and Canada ($5 for int’l orders)